VasilevMaksim/stash/docs/design.md

 **How it will work?**

-- When Stash will find a `RecoveryConfiguration` crd created to recover into a workload, it will inject a `init-container` to the targeted workload.
+- When Stash will find a `RestoreSession` crd created to restore into a workload, it will inject a `init-container` to the targeted workload.
 - Then, it will restart the workload.
-- The `init-container` will recover data inside the workload.
+- The `init-container` will restore data inside the workload.

-> **Warning:** Recover in same workload require to restart the workload.
+> **Warning:** Restore in same workload require to restart the workload.
 So, there will be downtime of the workload.

-## Schedule Backup and Recover PVC
+## Schedule Backup and Restore PVC

 ### Backup PVC